tywysocki/ChatGPTSwift/README.md

 IOS Chatbot application that utilizes ChatGPT and the OpenAI APIs.

-This is an example of how to integrate my OpenAI Swift package in your project.
+This is an example of how to integrate the OpenAI Swift package in your project.
 Take a look at my OpenAI repository for a more detailed explination on API types and integration.